When is the best time for the Manaslu Tsum Valley Trek?

 - Favorite snacks as it is not available in the mountains

-What makes the Manaslu Tsum Valley trek special?
+What makes the Manaslu Circuit with Tsum Valley hiking tour special?

 Entering hidden valleys filled with ancient cultures and traditions, crossing high altitude mountain passes, and facing the spirit of the mountain Manaslu is what makes the Manaslu Tsum Valley trek special.
 Alpine Eco Trek takes great pride in excellent service with highly trained trekking guides.
 As so they are sure to inform you about everything and given that level of insight so you become one with the Himalayas.
 Believing in sustainable tourism we try to promote as much local as we can, this gives you a better insight into the traditions and culture of the local people.